evrythng/evrythng-cli/README.md

 ## Plugins

-The EVRYTHNG CLI allows additional plugins to be created and installed in order to add/extend custom functionality as the user requires.
+The EVRYTHNG CLI allows plugins to be created and installed in order to add/extend custom functionality as the user requires.
 These plugins are provided with an `api` parameter that contains methods and data they can use to implement additional functionality, such as adding new commands.

-## Plugin Requirements
+### Plugin Requirements

-In order to be considered a plugin, the `npm` module must meet the following:
+In order to be considered a plugin, its `npm` module must meet the following:

-* Installed in the same directory as the CLI, as will be the case when installed globally with `-g` or as a project dependency.
+* Be installed in the same directory as the CLI, as will be the case when installed globally with `-g` or as a project dependency (i.e: in `node_modules`).
-* Be named including the prefix `evrythng-cli-plugin-`.
+* Have a package name beginning the prefix `evrythng-cli-plugin-`.
 * Have a single source file identifyable when it is `require`d, such as setting `main` in its `package.json`.
 * That file must export a single function, which is provided the `api` parameter (see below).
+Asynchronous functions are not currently supported.

 An example of such a plugin is shown below.
 The basic directory structure is: